everx-labs/DeBot-IS-consortium/EncryptionBoxInput/README.md

 ## Functions

-`get` - prints prompt message to the user and returns handle to opened encryption box.
-Encryption key must be derived from signing keypair selected by user.
-Browser should choose arbitrary hdpath for derivation and keep it in secret.
+`getNaclSecretBox` - prints prompt message to the user and returns handle to opened Nacl secret box.

 arguments:

     answerId: uint32 - id of function callback.
     prompt: bytes - utf-8 string to print to the user before input, OPTIONAL (empty string is similar to null).
-    algorithm: bytes - utf-8 string with a name of encryption algorithm.
-Can be one of the following value: "NaclBox",  "NaclSecretBox", "Chacha20" - or other algorithm name supported by Browser.
-    params: TvmCell - packed algorithm parameters.
+    nonce: bytes - bytes of nonce.

 returns:

 	handle: uint32 - id of registered encryption box.

+`getNaclBox` - prints prompt message to the user and returns handle to Nacl box.

+arguments:

+    answerId: uint32 - id of function callback.
+    prompt: bytes - utf-8 string to print to the user before input, OPTIONAL (empty string is similar to null).
+    nonce: bytes - bytes of nonce.
+    theirPubkey: uinit256 - receiver's public key.

+returns:

+	handle: uint32 - id of registered encryption box.

+`getChaCha20Box` - prints prompt message to the user and returns handle to ChaCha20 box.

+arguments:

+    answerId: uint32 - id of function callback.
+    prompt: bytes - utf-8 string to print to the user before input, OPTIONAL (empty string is similar to null).
+    nonce: bytes - 96-bit nonce.

+returns:

+	handle: uint32 - id of registered encryption box.

+Note: Encryption secret key must be derived from signing keypair selected by user.
+Browser should choose arbitrary hdpath for derivation and keep it in secret.

 Note: encryption box handle can be used later to encrypt/decrypt data.
 Use Sdk.encrypt or Sdk.decrypt functions.